Skip to main content

 What's new in Seedance 2.0?

-Seedance 2.0 is ByteDance's next-generation video model, announced on February 12, 2026 with four input modalities: text, image, audio, and video (ByteDance Seed, 2026).
+ByteDance announced Seedance 2.0 on February 12, 2026 with four input modalities: text, image, audio, and video (ByteDance Seed, 2026).
 On Teno today, the ad-team surface is simpler: prompt, start image, optional end image, duration from 4-15 seconds, aspect ratio, audio toggle, and seed.

-The four launch-day capabilities that actually change ad-creative pipelines:
+The five launch-day capabilities that actually change ad-creative pipelines:

 • Native audio-video joint generation.
 Sound and motion come out of one prompt instead of a TTS-then-align pipeline.
 That's the default for UGC-style or talking-head clips.